Another type of mistaken thinking or “mis-blink” people often fall into during times of change is called “attachment to outcome.”

-But in a time of churning, no outcome is ever guaranteed.
-In that case, a strong emotional attachment to a goal we do not achieve is likely to bring about feelings of failure, low morale, and difficulty in moving on.
+As leaders we are naturally focused on results and a strong emotional attachment to those results can help us achieve them.
+But in times of change no outcome is ever guaranteed.
+In these cases, strong emotional attachment to goals we fail to meet is likely to bring about feelings of failure, low morale, and difficulty in moving on.

 Adapted from Inner Leadership.
+Buy the book